tonyskidmore/redhat-director-8-lab/README.md

 If the lab gods are with you after around 2.5 hours you should have a deployed Undercloud and Overcloud.
 The configuration for both are defined in the host_vars/undercloud.yml.

+As this is a lab the stack user alos gets created on the workstation and the required key is readble by the workstation user.
+To access the Undercloud after deployment:

+  `# ssh -i /home/stack/.ssh/id_rsa stack@undercloud`

 Author Information
 ------------------